 CTY will implement a COVID-19 safety plan in accordance with public health guidance at the time of the program and aligned with the policies of Johns Hopkins University and our host institutions.
 COVID-19 policies and procedures are subject to change at any time.
 We will notify families by email if there are significant changes to procedures or requirements during the program.
 When JHU and host institution policies differ, CTY will follow the stricter policy.

-CTY’s safety measures may include required departure from campus for off-site isolation or quarantine.
-Parents/guardians of students attending a residential site will be asked to designate an alternate emergency contact to pick up students who have tested positive for COVID-19 within 24 hours.
+Unless the CDC guidelines for isolation change, parents/guardians of students attending a residential site should make contingency plans for a parent or a designated alternate emergency contact to pick up students who have tested positive for COVID-19 within 24 hours.
 An alternate emergency contact is a responsible adult over the age of 25 who can travel to the student's CTY location within the required timeframe, sign the student out, and care for the student until a parent/guardian is able to do so.
 To the extent possible, we will make reasonable accommodations for families living at great distances from their sites.
 Any costs associated with healthcare, travel, meals, accommodation, or anything additionally related to isolation or immediate pick-up are to be covered by the family.

 This page will be updated with other specific COVID-19 safety information as guidance is updated and as available from local, state, and federal public health officials.